An event hosted by Nikon School and instructed by Bishara Mustafa on September 29th, 2018

 Post-Production

-The main sliders in Lightroom I use in aquarium images are White Balance, Exposure, Contrast, and Clarity.
-I also use the Saturation slider if needed.
-Sometimes, I will color grade my pictures if the colours are dull.
+The primary sliders I use in Adobe Lightroom for editing aquarium images are White Balance, Exposure, Contrast, and Clarity.
+I also use the Saturation slider when necessary.
+Occasionally, I will color grade my photos if the colors appear dull.

 The Gear I Used